dannynial27/stiwk2124-assignment-1-syntax/README.md

 ## Instructions on how to run the Docker.

-## link for the YouTube Presentation
+## Link for the YouTube Presentation

 ## Result/Output (Screenshot of the output)